 Reflecting on that first week when things started to really change by the hour, I realize just how fluid the situation was, and still is, as I write today.

-We have been instructed on best practices for handwashing, sanitizing things such as our phones, keys, credit cards, and even our groceries when we return home from the store.
-So I canceled my trip to St. Louis, since there are three people I love that are in high- risk categories.
+We had been instructed on best practices for handwashing, sanitizing things such as our phones, keys, credit cards, and even our groceries when we return home from the store.
+I canceled my trip to St. Louis, since there are three people I love that are in high- risk categories.
 At the time it seemed like maybe I was overreacting but I didn't care.
 I didn't want to think for one minute that I might contribute to them getting sick.

 This virus attacks the elderly and immunocompromised more than others.
 The main symptoms are severe pneumonia, many requiring hospitalization with ventilators to help them breathe.
 If everyone gets sick at one time the whole thing might be over quicker, but there would also be a higher mortality rate.
 If we can slow it down, we will reduce the pressure on Emergency Rooms and equipment.
 Right now, the fact that people are making homemade masks to donate to health care workers because of PPE (personal protective equipment) shortages is crazy to me.
-Seems like something that would happen in a 3rd world country.
+Seems like something that would happen in a 3rd world country or a sci-fi movie.
 Private companies are attempting to make masks and ventilators.
 Our local distillery, J. Reiger, is now making and selling its own sanitizer and the lines are hours long!

 March 23: Tomorrow we go on official "stay at home" restrictions.
 We are all starting to get into a routine of sorts.
 For me, it's all backward.
-I used to get up and work a little, go workout and then have a protein shake and get ready for my day.
+I used to get up and work a little, go workout, and then have a protein shake and get ready for my day.
 Now I have found that I need to get up and dressed first, teeth brushed with my full skincare routine and a little makeup just to make me feel productive.
 Then I try to get outside and jog and walk several times throughout the day and do yoga.
 Wednesday it looks like I will be able to go for a bike ride outside and I cannot wait!